LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/SQL.md

 `drop table r` - deletes not only all the tuples/rows of r, but also the schema for r.
-AFter r is dropped, no tuples can be inserted into r unless it is re-created with the "create table" command.
+After r is dropped, no tuples can be inserted into r unless it is re-created with the "create table" command.

 `delete from r` - retains the relation of r, but deletes all the tuples in r.